Raguggg/contact-app/README.md

 ### Add contact

-   -> You can add contact it get two input name and phone number
+   -> You can add contacts; it gets two inputs: name and phone number.

    ![2](/image/add-contact.png)